sd-powell/portfolio_project_3/README.md

 4. **Discogs API Integration & Form Autocomplete** – Connect to the Discogs API to allow users to search for records and auto-populate fields when adding to their crate.
 This would speed up the submission process and improve data consistency.

-5. **Social Media Sign-In Options** – Enhance account creation and login by offering OAuth-based sign-ins through Google, Facebook, or Apple.
+5. **Social Media Sign-In Options** – Enhance account creation and login by offering third-party sign-ins through Google, Facebook, or Apple.
 This simplifies user onboarding and provides a more seamless authentication process.

 6. **Public Crate Sharing** – Let users create a public view of their vinyl collection, sharable via a link (e.g. `vinylcrate.app/username`), great for DJs and collectors.